 There are many different technologies under development for the conversion of complex residual streams into energy carriers and/or smaller building blocks.
 How these technologies fit with the characteristics of each of the complex residual streams is often unknown.

-The Building blocks from waste Matchmaking Event in 2021 marked the starting point for the set-up of an ISPT Platform on producing building blocks from waste.
+The Building blocks from Waste Matchmaking Event in 2021 marked the starting point for a new platform.
 The objective of this platform is to exchange knowledge and expertise on innovative technologies to assist the owners of residual streams in judging on – or distinguishing between – the applicability of different technologies, or the potential market of the resulting (mixture of) components.

 - Waste incineration is too cheap, hindering better technologies to develop